 Such highly focused precision has benefits beyond the aesthetic.
 Tumors that have recurred after a previous treatment respond well to Mohs surgery, as do growths that have ill-defined borders.
 Areas of the body ideal for this treatment include the eyelids and other prominent facial features, extremities such as fingers and toes, and genitals.

-The dermatologists at Germain Dermatology are both fellows of the American Society of Mohs Surgery.
+Dr. Germain is a fellow of the American Society of Mohs Surgery and can refer patients to other Mohs surgeons in the local area.
 Any surgeon seeking to practice this technique must undergo specialized training to ensure patient health and safety.

 Mohs surgery is only intended for use with basal cell and squamous cell carcinomas.
 Patients who have been diagnosed with the more aggressive and rapidly spreading melanoma will have treatment options better suited for addressing that condition.
-Dr. Germain and Dr. McGowan will guide their patients and provide information to help them make the best decision based on their diagnosis and health.
+Dr. Germain, along with board-certified physician assistant Louisa Floyd, will guide her patients and provide information to help them make the best decision based on their diagnosis and health.